Facts about manipulation fee

 - Q: If this is the case, why does the intermodal operator pay for some additional services in the form of a “manipulation fee”?

-A: Because in DCT’s tariff the Shipping Line pays up to the next mode of transport and we provide the same service whether than next mode of transport is by road or by rail.
+A: Because in Baltic Hub’s tariff the Shipping Line pays up to the next mode of transport and we provide the same service whether than next mode of transport is by road or by rail.
 However, for rail transport, there are additional services required, which are not required for road transport.
 These are listed in Question 6 above and are charged to the party ordering the service, which is the party that provides information on where and how this loading is to be carried out.

 - Q: And if the shipping line provides such information itself?